Grand National Assembly of Turkey: 1980–2018

 The country underwent another military coup on 12 September 1980.
 The Constitution was suspended and political parties were dissolved.
 Many politicians were forbidden from entering politics again.
 The military power ruling the country established a "Constituent Assembly", as had been done in 1961.
 The Constituent Assembly was composed of the National Security Council and the Advisory Assembly.
 Within two years, the new constitution was drafted and was presented to the referendum on 7 November 1982.
 Participation in the referendum was 91.27%.
 As a result, the 1982 Constitution was passed with 91.37% of the votes.

 The greatest change brought about by the 1982 Constitution was the unicameral parliamentary system.
 The number of MPs were 550 members.
 The executive was empowered and new and more definite limitations were introduced on fundamental rights and freedoms.
 Also, a 10% electoral threshold was introduced.
 Except for these aspects, the 1982 Constitution greatly resembled the 1961 Constitution.

 The 1982 Constitution, from the time it was accepted until the present time, has undergone many changes, especially the "integration laws", which have been introduced within the framework of the European Union membership process, and which has led to a fundamental evolution.

 2018–present

 After the 2017 constitutional referendums, the first general election of the Assembly was under a presidential system, with an executive president who has the power to renew the elections for the Assembly and vice versa.
 Following the referendum, the number of MPs increased from 550 to 600.
 Furthermore, due to separation of powers, members of the cabinet can't introduce laws anymore.
 This task is left to the parliamentarians.
 In line with this change, the seats for the members of the cabinet have been removed from the parliament.
 These seats were originally located on the left side of the Parliament Speaker.

-In 2022, at the initiative of the ruling AKP and its main political ally MHP, the national electoral threshold for a party to enter parliament was lowered from 10 to 7 percent.
+In 2022, at the initiative of the ruling AK Party and its main political ally MHP, the national electoral threshold for a party to enter parliament was lowered from 10 to 7 percent.

-Since the elections, 5 MPs deceased, 7 MPs became ministers, 5 MPs became mayors and 2 MPs lost their memberships, 1 MP resigned.